Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Oktober 2024 16.24.37 UTC
+- WIB: Minggu, 6 Oktober 2024 17.28.29 UTC
-- WITA: Minggu, 6 Oktober 2024 17.24.37 UTC
+- WITA: Minggu, 6 Oktober 2024 18.28.29 UTC
-- WIT: Minggu, 6 Oktober 2024 18.24.37 UTC
+- WIT: Minggu, 6 Oktober 2024 19.28.29 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: technology
+Kategori: inspirational